almoce/process/src/learning/intro-svg.md

-# Intro SVG with d3
+# Intro SVG syntax with d3
 ## A introduction to svg shape and command with d3.js

 *[SVG]: Scalable Vector Graphics